blbadger/blbadger.github.io/aperiodic-inverted.md

 ![divergence]({{https://blbadger.github.io}}misc_images/henon_reversed030.png)

 The area in the center does not diverge after 40 iterations.
 Do initial points in this area ever diverge?
 This question can be addressed by increasing the maximum iterations number.
-Doing so from 10 maximum iterations to 510, iterating (4) for a=0.2, b=-0.99 we have
+Doing so from 2 maximum iterations to 1010, iterating (4) for a=0.2, b=-0.99 we have

-{% include youtube.html id='81ewwor3Lt8' %}
+{% include youtube.html id='zbcgAlZtRGo' %}

 As is the case for a=1.4, b=0.3 so for (3) with a=0.2, b=-0.99, there are unstable points and regions elsewhere diverge.